Botanical Garden of Uppsala University: 1857–present: Modern history

-In 1930, tropical greenhouses were added to the Botanical Garden, followed by a restoration program in the 1970s that returned the garden to its original design by Hårleman.
-As of 2011, the University of Uppsala allows public access to all three of its botanical gardens, the Botanical Garden, Linnaean Garden, and Linnaeus Hammarby.
-As of 2025, the modern Botanical Garden is home to over 7000 species of plants.
-It is because of the Botanical Garden's extensive grounds, orangery, tropical greenhouses, and baroque garden that the site attracts more than 100,000 visitors every year.
-Uppsala University also maintains two satellite botanical gardens: the Linnaean Garden (Linnéträdgården), created in 1655 by Olaus Rudbeck, and the Linnaeus Hammarby (Linnés Hammarby), the former summer home of Carl Linnaeus and his family.
+Alongside the Botanical Garden, the University maintains two satellite botanical gardens: the Linnaean Garden (Linnéträdgården), created in 1655 by Olaus Rudbeck; and Linnaeus's Hammarby (Linnés Hammarby), Carl Linnaeus' summer home for his family.
+As of 2011, the University of Uppsala allows access by the public to all three of the gardens.
+As of 2025, the modern Botanical Garden is home to over 7000 species of plants, and it is because of the Botanical Garden's extensive grounds, orangery, tropical greenhouses, and baroque garden that the site attracts more than 100,000 visitors every year.